The International Bottled Water Association (IBWA) is the trade association that represents the

 To serve our members and the public by championing bottled water and other healthy hydration choices, while promoting an environmentally responsible and sustainable industry.

 What we do

 As the authoritative source of information about all types of bottled water—including spring, mineral, purified, artesian, and sparkling—IBWA is the liaison between industry, government, and consumers.
-IBWA is committed to working with the U.S. Food and Drug Administration (FDA), which strictly regulates bottled water as a packaged food product, and state governments to set stringent standards for safe, high-quality bottled water products.
+IBWA is committed to working with the U.S. Food and Drug Administration (FDA), which strictly regulates bottled water as a packaged food product to set stringent standards for safe, high-quality bottled water products.